Scope of the Whistle-Blower Policy

 The Audit Committee has the authority to:

-In conducting any investigation, the Audit Committee shall use reasonable efforts to protect the anonymity of the applicable individual.
+In conducting any investigation, the Audit Committee shall use reasonable efforts to protect the anonymity of the whistle-blowing individual.

-All employees of the Company and Other Entities, as applicable, are assured that no retaliation of any kind is permitted against the applicable individual for reporting in good faith any complaints or concerns.
-No employee of the Company and Other Entities, as applicable, will be adversely affected because he or she refuses to carry out a directive which, in fact, constitutes corporate fraud, or is a violation of federal or provincial law.
+All employees of the Company and all Related Entities, as applicable, are assured that no retaliation of any kind is permitted against them for reporting in good faith any complaints or concerns.
+No employee of the Company and all Related Entities, as applicable, will be adversely affected because he or she refuses to carry out a directive which, in fact, constitutes corporate fraud, or is a violation of federal or provincial law.

 Questions about this Policy

-Questions regarding this Policy may be directed to the Chief Financial Officer of the Company or the Chairman of the Audit Committee.
+Questions regarding this Policy may be directed to the Chief Legal Officer of the Company or the Chairman of the Audit Committee.

 Review and Amendments to this Policy

-The Audit Committee will conduct an annual review of this Policy and make recommendations for amendments to the Board of Directors as necessary or appropriate.
+The Audit Committee will conduct an annual review of this Policy and make recommendations for amendments to the Board as necessary or appropriate.

-This Policy, as amended, was approved by the Board of Directors on November 12, 2014.
+This Policy, as amended, was approved by the Board on March 27, 2017.